 Food Fight Against Hunger is SAL’s fall service initiative.
 This service event brings together chapters from every region of the U.S. with a spirited but friendly competition where the goal is to collect the most non-perishable food items and donations for local food banks.
 This competition is based on chapter size; small, medium, and large chapters, as well as a fundraising option for those chapters who decide to donate money directly to their food bank.
 Prizes include a celebration for the winning chapters and a donation made to their favorite non-profit charity on behalf of SAL.
 To find the food bank nearest to you, click on www.feedingamerica.org.

 RELAY FOR LIFE:

-As a National Youth Affiliate of the American Cancer Society’s Relay for Life, Relay for Life is the centerpiece of SAL’s Spring semester.
+As a National Youth Affiliate of the American Cancer Society’s Relay for Life, Relay for Life is the centerpiece of SAL’s spring semester.
 Every spring, multiple chapters join together to fight cancer through this national fundraiser.
 Chapters are encouraged to create a team for their local Relay For Life, help set up, fundraise for the event, or simply help in any way possible.
-As a National Youth Affiliate, SAL has agreed to raise $100,000 in five years and within two years we are already half-way there!
-Don’t hesitate to start planning ways you can help your chapter in participating!
-For a tip sheet on how your chapter can relay visit here.
+As a National Youth Affiliate, SAL raised $100,000 in five years and are on our way to raising another $100,000!

 9/11 MEMORIAL FLAG DAY: